20 Free Cohabitation Agreement Templates (Guide & Overview)

 Property settlement

 Living together does not establish a formal partnership, nor does it qualify you for a property settlement if you split up or if either of you dies unexpectedly.
-A cohabitation agreement states what happens to property should you and your partner separate.
+An agreement of cohabitation states what happens to property should you and your partner separate.

 Division of expenses